Danindu05/ambient-sound-player/README.md

 # 🎧 Wavenest
-A simple and relaxing web app that plays peaceful background sounds like rain, thunder, waves, and birds, with matching visuals to help you focus, relax, or sleep.
+A simple and relaxing web app that plays peaceful background sounds like rain, thunder, piano, and birds, with matching visuals to help you focus, relax, or sleep.

 ## 🌐 Website Features
 - **🌧️ Realistic Rain Effect using RainyDay.js**